microsoft/java-wdb/README.md

 # Java on Windows

+About half of the Java developers around the world are using Windows computers.
+We would like to ask you, who is developing Java applications on Windows:
+`How can Microsoft make Windows any better for Java developers?`.

 This project holds user requests for enhancing Java development productivity on Windows.

 Please visit the [Issues](https://github.com/microsoft/java-wdb/issues) area to submit your idea/request/story and check on others' proposals and progress.

 ## Contributing